 Coronation Street cast members and viewers alike mourned the passing of the actress who had played one of the programme’s most iconic characters, and the sadness that we would no longer be seeing Deirdre Barlow on screen was palpable.

-The death of a TV character, either through the death of the fictional character itself or the passing of the actor or actress who played him/her, can be a very upsetting and emotional experience.
+The death of a TV character, either through the death of the fictional character itself or the passing of the actor who played them, can be a very upsetting and emotional experience.
 So just what is it that binds us to our favourite television characters, and why do we care so deeply about what happens to them?

 Television programmes are a staple in our everyday lives.
 They are a source of entertainment for us, they help us to relax and escape to another world, and they provide us with talking points to share with friends and family.